Cross-talk and interference enhance information capacity of a signaling pathway

 First, we define the concept of a cis-regulatory network as a noisy communication channel, where the input encodes information by taking on a range of values, i.e. a morphogen gradient that carries positional information.
 Decoding this information is subject to biological noise; for example, at the molecular level, the stochastic binding of morphogens to receptors makes an exact read-out of their concentration impossible.

-We show that in general two input signals with correlated read-out noise can transmit more information if they are not independent information carriers but chosen from an `entangled' joint-distribution, i.e. the concentration of one morphogen in a given cell is related to that of the other.
+We show that in general two input signals with correlated noise can transmit more information if they are not independent information carriers but chosen from an `entangled' joint-distribution, i.e. the concentration of one morphogen in a given cell is related to concentration of the other.
 Physically, this implies that the two inputs regulate each other upstream through cross-talk.
-We demonstrate this for the simplest possible case by writing a toy model of two TFs competing for the same binding site.
+We demonstrate this by analyzing a simple model of two TFs competing for the same binding site.
 The competition at the binding site results in correlated binding/unbinding fluctuations.
 Solving for the optimal joint-distribution of the input TF concentrations indicates that upstream, one is positively regulated by the other.
-Despite the increase in noise for each individual input from the competition, two interacting TFs can transmit more information than two non-interacting TFs because of 1) correlated noise in input read-out, 2) an entangled optimal input distribution.
+Despite the increase in noise for each individual input from the competition, two interacting TFs can transmit more information than two non-interacting TFs because of 1) correlated noise in the inputs, 2) an entangled optimal input distribution.